 NOTE - It is not implied that the insulation is one homogeneous piece.
-The insulation may comprise several layers which cannot be tested singly as SUPPLEMENTARY INSULATION OF BASIC INSULATION.
+The insulation may comprise several layers which cannot be tested singly as supplementary insulation or basic insulation.

 2.4.5 CLASS 0 APPLIANCE: Appliance in which protection against electric shock relies upon BASIC INSULATION; this implies that there are no means for the connection of conductive ACCESSIBLE PARTS, if any, to the protective conductor in the fixed wiring of the installation, reliance in the event of a failure of the BASIC INSULATION being placed upon the environment.